-- Work out jitter offsets by cross-correlating object positions on super-frame images - Combine the super-frame images with offsets into a single stacked image - Generate a catalogue of objects on the stacked image and do a morphological classification - Fit a WCS using astrometric standards that appear in the stacked image catalogue.
-Update the FITS headers of the stacked image as well as those of the super-frames and the single exposure images. - Calculate photometric zero point using instrumental magnitudes and magnitudes of photometric standards. - Apply illumination correction to catalogue
+- Remove crosstalk images - Process the images by linearising and removing dark current and flat fielding - De-fringe - Remove persistent images - Correct for striping and sky background - Work out microstep offsets using header information - Combine the images into super-frames by interleaving using the microstep offsets - Work out jitter offsets by cross-correlating stellar object positions on super-frame images - Combine the super-frame images with offsets into a single stacked image - Generate a catalogue of objects on the stacked image and do a morphological classification - Fit a WCS using astrometric standards that appear in the stacked image catalogue.
+Update the FITS headers of the stacked image as well as those of the super-frames and the single exposure images. - Calculate photometric zero point using instrumental magnitudes, magnitudes of photometric standards, and illumination corrections. - If a second photometric catalogue is specified, then redo the photometric zero point. - Apply illumination correction to catalogue